 The third group are the most dangerous type in this cult.
-The third group are the most dangerous type in this cult.
 They are the folks who either don't want to know who the hijacker was because they live solely for the discussion, or the people who push one suspect to the exclusion of all others.
 They can be mean, hateful, and will go to any lengths to convince you they are right, sometimes even lying if it suits their ends.
 If you aren't convinced of their viewpoint, they will occasionally take the low road and post the worst things imaginable on any article or forum regarding Cooper about anyone else investigating the case.
 These actions are often based on jealousy or outright hatred, and seek to discredit others investigating the case, or those with an interest, in order to forward their own agenda.
+This writer has had several run-ins with these folks, but you learn to continue your work and move on.
+You also learn not to release EVERYTHING you gather while following the Cooper case, because sometimes these people will attempt to twist any information you provide and use it against you, rather than paying attention to the facts presented.

 A Quickie Review of the Main Suspects Today